 As a board of trustees, you must take steps to ensure your school is secure.
 Having good security will reduce vandalism and theft, and give staff and students a safe environment.
-You can do your own security risk assessment or you can use security consultants.
-They can also help you put together a security risk management plan and policy.

 - Create a security risk management plan

 - Use security guards and patrols